SJ-Hong86/pytorch-nb/README.md

 # pytorch-nb
-pytorch exercises based on Issac post
+This file contains torch exercises based on Issac post.